OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 The control plane's components make global decisions about the cluster, as well as detecting and responding to cluster events.
 It consists of components such as kube-apiserver, etcd, kube-scheduler, kube-controller-manager and cloud-controller-manager.

 **Component:** kube-apiserver
-**Description**: Exposes the Kubernetes API.
+**Description:** Exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.

 **Component:** etcd
 **Description:** A consistent and highly-available key-value store used as Kubernetes' backing store for all cluster data.